UK pushes back timetable for post-Brexit border checks | Business

-Britain delayed its plans to introduce a whole range of post-Brexit border checks on goods imports from the European Union, saying it had listened to businesses who had asked for more time and citing the disruption caused by the COVID-19 pandemic.
+Britain delayed by around six months its plans to introduce a range of post-Brexit border checks on goods imported from the European Union on Thursday, saying it had listened to businesses which needed more time to prepare.

-"Although we recognise that many in the border industry and many businesses have been investing time and energy to be ready on time, and indeed we in Government were confident of being ready on time, we have listened to businesses who have made a strong case that they need more time to prepare," senior minister Michael Gove said in a written statement.
+Britain completed its journey out of the European Union at the end of last year, creating a full customs border with the bloc.
+The immediate introduction of checks and paperwork on goods exported from Britain into Europe has delayed the arrivals of some products, increased costs and prevented some small operators from being able to compete.

+To soften the impact for businesses, also hit by the COVID-19 pandemic, Britain had already delayed the start of import checks on food goods until April 1.
+Food producers had been expected to produce certain customs documents and certificates signed by vets to move 'products of animal origin' into Britain after that date.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)